 I did not fall for this trap.

 In the process of eliminating my student loans, I’d come to realize how “taken for a ride” I felt by the whole process.
-Parties who didn’t have my best interests at heart urged me towards a very expensive school, and offered me loans whose terms I didn’t fully understand.
+Parties who didn’t have my best interests at heart urged me towards a very expensive school, and offered me loans whose terms and interest rate I didn’t fully understand.
 Not knowing who would want to exploit me, or how they would do it, I was unable to be my own advocate and make more defensive choices when I was younger.

 Learning to spot good deals and bad deals is a huge part of gaining financial competence.
 Along the same lines, don’t beat yourself up if you make financial mistakes.
 You may learn unpleasant lessons—but they’ll be priceless.